SingleX/RoadInfoRetrievalSystem/README.md

 RoadInfoRetrievalSystem
 =======================

-it is a simple system seems like GPS
+it is a simple system seems like GPS using C